jlmadurga/django-telegram-bot/README.rst

 in settings and with it correct value in the DB.
 The webhook for each bot is set when a Bot is saved and ``enabled`` field is set to true.

-Command views responses with Telegram messages to the user who send the command with a text message and keyboard.
+Bot views responses with Telegram messages to the user who send the command with a text message and keyboard.
 Compound with a context and a template.
 The way it is handled is analogue to Django views.
 Visits docs for more details https://django-telegram-bot.readthedocs.org/usage.html